FailAcademy/learning/wdp-vancouver/_slides/week-02/03-javascript-arrays.md

 </ul>
 ```

-We can use `querySelectorAll` or `getElementsByClassName` to gather an array of elements:
+Using `querySelectorAll` or `getElementsByClassName` we can create a collection of HTML elements:

 ```js
 const bucketListItemEls = document.querySelectorAll('ul li');